 South Africa’s National Parks

 South Africa’s National Parks.
-First of all, South Africa has many impressive national parks and places to visit.
-And although we try our best.
-Covering every single detail about these beautiful entities is difficult.
-Furthermore, the truth is, you can likely write books about many of these places.
+South Africa has many breathtaking wildlife national parks and places to visit.
+Although, it’s challenging to cover every single detail regarding these beautiful entities.

-The Add Elephant National Park location.
-72 Kilometres from Port Elizabeth.
+The truth is, our guide is far from complete, and the list is still growing.
+Also, if you feel we left something out.
+Feel free to reach out.
+Suggest changes, or contribute.
+The Addo Elephant National Park location is 72 Kilometres from Port Elizabeth.
 In the Eastern Cape Province.
-It’s the third largest park in South Africa.
-The Add region surrounds the Sundays River.
+It’s the third-largest park in South Africa.
+The Addo region surrounds the Sundays River.
 Which has its entrance at the mouth of the Indian Ocean?

 The park established in 1931 related.
 For the reason that, to protect 11 Elephants on the brink of extinction.
 Today the thick bushveld is the sanctuary of hundreds of elephants.
 Also, found are Cape buffalo’s, endangered black rhinos.
 Lions, and spotted hyenas.
 A variety of antelope species.
 Hundreds of bird species.
 And the endangered flightless dung beetle.